The Ultimate Wedding Planning Timeline

 Assemble your bridal party.

 Who do you need by your side on your wedding day?
 It’s a big decision that you shouldn’t take lightly.
-You’ll want to assemble your squad early on in the planning process — especially if you’re having a destination wedding that may require additional travel time and money.
-Bridesmaids, groomsmen, and attendants will need to mark the date on their calendars, request off of work, and start collaborating for bridal showers and bachelor/bachelorette parties, so be sure to give them plenty of time.
+You’ll want to assemble your squad early on in the planning process—especially if you’re having a destination wedding that may require additional travel time and money.
+Bridesmaids, groomsmen and attendants will need to mark the date on their calendars, request time off of work and start collaborating for bridal showers and bachelor/bachelorette parties, so be sure to give them plenty of time.

 If members of your bridal party don’t know each other already, it might be a good idea to host a dinner or night out so everyone can get acquainted.
 Since couples often vary on how involved they want their bridal party to be during planning, it’s also best to be upfront with those standing up so everyone is clear on expectations and deadlines from the get-go.